-- Choose a folder inside your Google Drive that you want to connect with Pics.io.
+Choose a folder inside your Google Drive that you want to connect with Pics.io.
 If you already have assets in this folder, they will become available in Pics.io after sync.
-The service will work only with the content of this folder and never touch other files and folders in your Google Drive.
-Alternatively, you can let Pics.io create a new Picsio folder in your Google Drive.
+The service will work only with the content within this folder and never touch other files and folders in your Google Drive.
+Alternatively, you can let Pics.io create a new Picsio folder in your Google Drive and start uploading files directly to Pics.io or on Google Drive side.

 Google Drive doesn't support permission on the folder level to third party applications.
 That is why Pics.io needs to ask for access to the entire Google Drive of the user.
 However, Pics.io activity is only limited to one single working folder you choose to connect with Pics.io app.